ga4gh/data-security/AAI/AAIConnectProfile.md

 brokers like in the [Flow of Claims diagram](#flow-of-claims)).

 <a name="term-claim-clearinghouse"></a> **OIDC Claim Clearinghouse service**
-(aka "Claim Clearinghouse" aka "claim consumer") - A consumer of Identity Broker claims (an OIDC Relying Party or a service downstream) that makes an authorization decision at least in part based on inspecting GA4GH claims and allows access to a specific set of underlying resources in the target
+(aka "Claim Clearinghouse" aka "Claim Consumer") - A consumer of Identity Broker claims (an OIDC Relying Party or a service downstream) that makes an authorization decision at least in part based on inspecting GA4GH claims and allows access to a specific set of underlying resources in the target